 Full details of all the criteria can be found on the application form.

-Members can apply for funding for outreach events to encourage more students to study economics at university.
+Members can apply up to £1,500 for funding outreach events to encourage more students to study economics at university.

 Members can apply for up to £2,000 for activities involving the discussion and dissemination of economic research.